ejpcmac/git-z/README.md

 Universal](./LICENSES/CC0-1.0.txt) license OR the [GNU General Public License 3.0](./LICENSES/GPL-3.0-only.txt).

-Some configuration files are licensed under other licenses.
+The development environment, including CI scripts and configuration files, is licensed under the [European Union Public License v.
+1.2](./LICENSES/EUPL-1.2.txt), with some exceptions.

 This repository follows the [REUSE](https://reuse.software/) specification.
 Please check the individual files for their exact licensing.